QuentinRa/blog.quentinra.dev/proj/guidelines/index.md

 <hr class="sr">

-## best practices (Github lookup summary)
+## best practices (GitHub lookup summary)

-After discovering this [repository](https://github.com/trekhleb/state-of-the-art-shitcode) which is quite good for explaining what you mustn't do, I looked on Github "best-practices repository".
+After discovering this [repository](https://github.com/trekhleb/state-of-the-art-shitcode) which is quite good for explaining what you mustn't do, I looked on GitHub's "best-practices repository".
 Here is a summary of the repository above and many others.

 <table class="table table-bordered table-striped table-dark">